Srihari1176/stock_app/README.md

 NEXT_PUBLIC_APP_URL=http://localhost:3000

 ⚠️ Do not share or commit this file.
-All keys should remain private.
+All keys must remain private.

-3️⃣ Restart the Development Server
+3️⃣ Restart the Development Server npm run dev

-After saving the file, restart the app:

-npm run dev

-Changes to environment variables will not take effect until the server restarts.
+Environment variable changes require a server restart to take effect.

 4️⃣ Deployment Configuration

-When deploying:

 Vercel

-Add the same variables under
-Project Settings → Environment Variables
+Add variables under Project Settings → Environment Variables

 Do not upload .env.local

 Other Platforms

-Configure env vars through the platform dashboard
+Configure environment variables via the platform dashboard

 Never hardcode secrets in the codebase